Online Social Networks: Threats and Solutions: Solutions

 \subsection{Commercial Solutions}

-In recent years, various commercial companies have expanded their traditional Internet security options, and now offer software solutions specifically for OSN users to better protect themselves against threats.
-In this section, we present mainstream software and application-protection solutions, which were developed by well-known security companies such as Symantec and Check Point, as well as solutions which were created by several startup companies such as United Parents.
+Various commercial companies have expanded their traditional Internet security options and now offer software solutions specifically for OSN users to better protect themselves against threats.
+In this section, we present mainstream software and application-protection solutions which were developed by well-known security companies\s{,} such as Symantec and Check Point, as well as solutions which were created by several startup companies\s{,} such as \s{Online Permissions Technologies, and open-source solutions, such as NoScript Security Suite. }

 \paragraph{Internet Security Solutions.} Many security companies, such as AVG, Avira, Kaspersky, Panda, McAfee, and Symantec ~\cite{facebookav}, offer OSN users Internet security solutions.
 These software suites typically include anti-virus, firewall, and other Internet protection layers which assist OSN users in shielding their computers against threats such as malware, clickjacking, and phishing attacks.
-For example, McAfee Internet Security software~\cite{macfeeinternet} provides its users with protection against various threats, such as malware, botnet, and inappropriate sites.
+For example, McAfee Internet Security software~\cite{macfeeinternet} provides its users with protection against various threats such as malware, botnet, and inappropriate sites.

+\s{ \paragraph{AVG PrivacyFix.} AVG PrivacyFix~\cite{privacyfix} is software available as a mobile application or a web browser add-on which offers its users a simple way to manage their privacy settings on Facebook, LinkedIn, and Google.
+Additionally, PrivacyFix helps its users block over 1,200 trackers by following their movements online.
+The software also tells its users how much revenue they are generating for Facebook and Google. }

-\paragraph{Norton Safe Web.} Symantec's Norton Safe Web~\cite{safeweb} is a Facebook application with more than 500,000 users.
+\s{ \paragraph{FB Phishing Protector.} FB Phishing Protector~\cite{fbphishing} is a Firefox add-on which warns Facebook users when a suspicious activity is detected, such as a script-injection attempt.
+This add-on provides protection against various phishing attacks. } \paragraph{Norton Safe Web.} Symantec's Norton Safe Web~\cite{safeweb} is a Facebook application with more than 500,000 users.
 It scans the Facebook user's News Feed and warns the user about unsafe links and sites.

+\s{ \paragraph{McAfee Social Protection.} McAfee Social Protection~\cite{mcafeesp} is a mobile application which enables Facebook users to safeguard their uploaded photos by letting users control precisely who can view and download their images. }

+\s{ \paragraph{MyPermissions.} Online Permissions Technologies's MyPermissions~\cite{mypermmisions} is a web service that provides its users with convenient links to the permissions pages for many OSNs, such as Facebook, Twitter, and LinkedIn.
+These links can help users view and revoke the permissions they had given in the past to various applications, thus better protecting their privacy.
+Additionally, MyPermissions offers periodic email reminders that prompt users to check their OSN permissions settings. }

+\s{ \paragraph{NoScript Security Suite.} NoScript Security Suite~\cite{noscript} is an open-source extension to Mozilla-based web browsers like Firefox, which allows executable web content such as JavaScript, Java, and Flash to run only from trusted domains of the user's choice.
+Blocking executable web content running from untrusted sites can protect OSN users from clickjacking and XSS attacks. }